 7. A place for teens to relax.
 At Painted Sky, teens can check-in at Hawaii’s only teen spa and experience age-specific spa treatments, activities and more.

 8. Water fun at Aulani.
-From pristine pools and waterslide adventures to the Waikolohe Stream Lazy River, Aulani guests can enjoy seven acres of water-fun activities.
+From pristine pools and waterslide adventures to the Waikolohe Stream Lazy River, resort guests can enjoy seven acres of water-fun activities.

 9. “Waikolohe” is Hawaiian for “mischievous water.”
-Aulani’s Waikolohe Valley magically mimics the Hawaiian landscape—wetter and more forested at the high end nearer the mountains, drier and more open as it approaches the sea.
+Aulani Resort’s Waikolohe Valley magically mimics the Hawaiian landscape—wetter and more forested at the high end nearer the mountains, drier and more open as it approaches the sea.

 10. A mouthful of mail!
 The mailbox outside Aunty’s Beach House is themed after the state fish, the humuhumunukunukuāpuaʻa, also known as “triggerfish.”
 Pronounced: hoo-moo-hoo-moo-noo-koo-noo-koo-ah-poo-ah-ah.